 January 16th 2023

-Main content
+Main content for Custom SD Cards

-Since the SD1.10 specification specifies that the SD card should use FAT12 and FAT16 partition formats, the SD card that conforms to the 1.10 specification can only reach a maximum capacity of 2G.
+Since the SD1.10 specification specifies that the Custom SD cards should use FAT12 and FAT16 partition formats, the SD card that conforms to the 1.10 specification can only reach a maximum capacity of 2G.
 As the price of FLASH decreases, SD cards quickly enter the mainstream market, and the 1.10 specification cards can no longer meet the needs of future applications.
 For this reason, the SD Association has formulated the SD V2.0 specification, and the cards that conform to this specification are called SDHC (SD High Capacity) cards.

 Also, SDHC card has added corresponding design specifications for the application of audio and video.
 In the new specification, the speed of the card is categorized into three levels according to their difference in writing speed, so that it can meet the speed required of the corresponding video recording.

-SDHC speed level
+SDHC speed level Corresponding writing speed

-Class 2
+Class 2 2MB/s

-Class 4
+Class 4 4MB/s

-Class 6
+Class 6 6MB/s

 SDHC cards also clearly stipulate the card’s logo.
 There are SDHC logos and speed logos on cards that meet the specifications.